Brian Jozwiak

-Early years
+Early life

 Jozwiak was born in Catonsville, Maryland.
 He began his football career as a defensive tackle in the Baltimore area.
 Jozwiak earned honorable-mention all-metro player honors while playing for Catonsville High School.

 College career

-When enrolling at West Virginia, Mountaineers' coach Don Nehlen moved Jozwiak from defensive tackle to offensive lineman.
+When enrolling at the West Virginia University, Mountaineers' coach Don Nehlen moved Jozwiak from defensive tackle to offensive lineman.
 Jozwiak not only led the way for West Virginia ballcarriers, but blocked for Mountaineer quarterback Jeff Hostetler.
 In 1985, Jozwiak was named a consensus All-American, the sixth Mountaineer ever such honored at that time.
 He was also named a second-team All-American by the Associated Press in 1983.

 Professional career

-Jozwiak was selected in the first round, 7th overall of the 1986 NFL Draft by the Kansas City Chiefs.
-He played three pro seasons before suffering a career-ending hip injury.
+Jozwiak was selected in the first round, seventh overall of the 1986 NFL draft by the Kansas City Chiefs.
+He played three professional seasons before suffering a career-ending hip injury.

 Post football

 As of 2015, Jowziak is residing in North Port, Florida and is a HOPE & PE teacher at North Port High School.